在讀學生常見問題(以下只提供英文)

 A

-Students will not be approved to enroll in credit bearing non-CHES language courses.
-Students interested in enrolling in non-credit bearing language courses can refer to Yale Chinese Language Centre for details.
+Students will not be approved to enrol in credit-bearing non-CHES language courses.
+Students interested in enroling in non-credit-bearing language courses can refer to the Yale-China Chinese Language Academy for details.

 A

-The CUSIS function “Enroll by My Requirements” or “Manage Course” may confuse students, because it may show that course enrollment records do not fulfill graduation requirements even if students have already enrolled in one required course and seven elective courses.
-Students should find there is a note “this is a system generated report and is for reference only”.
+The CUSIS function “Enrol by My Requirements” or “Manage Course” may confuse students because it may show that course enrolment records do not fulfil graduation requirements even if students have already enrolled in one required course and seven elective courses.
+Students should find there is a note: “This is a system-generated report and is for reference only.”
 The CUSIS system is not able to recognize the stream specification of individual courses, therefore the system generated message could not reflect the real case.
-What students need to do is to ensure that you have followed our study scheme and stream specification of courses in order to select courses.
+What students need to do is to ensure that they have followed our study scheme and courses in order to select courses.

 Q9.
 When is the deadline of the tuition fee payment?